wp-plugins/ninjafirewall/readme.txt

 7. NinjaFirewall Contextual Help.

 == Changelog ==

+= 1.3 =
+* Added a new feature that can detect changes made to your files (see "File Check" menu and its contextual help).
+* Updated security rules.

 = 1.2.8 =
 * Added a drop-down menu to the "Statistics" page to select and view stats from the previous months.